Eşref Armağan: Early life

-Armağan grew up legally blind in a less than fortunate household and with no formal education.
+Armağan grew up legally blind in a poor household and with no formal education.
 One of his eyes failed to develop beyond a "rudimentary bud", meanwhile the other was "stunted and scarred".
 Having no visual perspective of the outside world, he resorted to experiencing the world through heightening his other senses, particularly through touch.
 He often looked to his father, Nazim Armağan, for guidance.
 He started to take interest in learning about the world at the age of 6.

 Painting process

-He has painted using Oil paint for roughly 35 years.
-Eşref Armagan first visualises his painting before even touching the canvas.
-After which, he often uses a braille stylus or a rope covered in a sticky substance to create the outline of his drawing.
+He has painted using oil paint for roughly 35 years.
+Armağan first visualises his painting before even touching the canvas, after which he often uses a braille stylus or a rope covered in a sticky substance to create the outline of his drawing.
 He requires complete silence before he begins painting.
 He then uses his fingers to apply the oil paint.
 After he applies one layer, he leaves it to dry before applying a new colour so that there is no smudging.
 The art pieces themselves are created without help from any individual.
 He is also able to create art that has visual perspective.

 His art style is one based on challenging the limitations that affect him via his condition.
-In an interview with Al-Jazeera, he stated that his art is "...to prove that I can draw by touch" as well as claimed if he were to "...specialise in abstract art, the critics would dismiss my efforts as 'he paints things as he feels them'" rather than a skill to see past his blindness.
+In an interview with Al-Jazeera, he stated that his art is "...to prove that I can draw by touch" as well as claimed that if he were to "...specialise in abstract art, the critics would dismiss my efforts as 'he paints things as he feels them'" rather than a skill to see past his blindness.